datasci-harris/DAP2R-pset3/README.md

 # Data Skills 2 - R
-## Winter Quarter 2024
+## Fall Quarter 2024

 ## Homework 3
-## Due: February 22 before midnight on GitHub Classroom
+## Due: November 16 before midnight on GitHub Classroom

 Note that there is a lot of flexibility in how you approach these questions and what your final results will look like.
 Being comfortable with that sort of assignment is an explicit course goal; real-world research is much more likely to come with open-ended assignments rather than explicit direction to start with X and accomplish exactly Y.  Use short comments (1-3 lines max) to explain any choices that you think need explaining.
 Remember wherever possible to focus on "why" in your comments, and not "what".
 As usual, include a README file describing the code and output.